MicrosoftDocs/MIMDocs/MIMDocs/pam/planning-bastion-environment.md

 - **Exploit mitigations** to mitigate against unknown threats and exploits, including the Enhanced Mitigation Experience Toolkit (EMET).

 - **Attack surface analysis** to prevent introduction of new attack vectors to Windows during installation of new software.

-Use of tools such as the Attack Surface Analyzer (ASA) will help assess configuration settings on a host and identify attack vectors introduced by software or configuration changes.
+Tools such as the Attack Surface Analyzer (ASA) help assess configuration settings on a host and identify attack vectors introduced by software or configuration changes.

-- Users should not need local computer administrative privileges.
+- **Administrative privileges** should not be given to users on their local computer.

-- Outgoing RDP sessions should have RestrictedAdmin mode, except when required by the role.
+- **RestrictedAdmin mode** for outgoing RDP sessions, except when required by the role.
 See [What's New in Remote Desktop Services in Windows Server](https://technet.microsoft.com/library/dn283323.aspx) for more information.

 Some of these measures might seem extreme, but public revelations in recent years have illustrated the significant capabilities that skilled adversaries possess to compromise targets.

-### Establishing trust and preparing existing domains for management from the bastion environment
+## Prepare existing domains to be managed by the bastion environment

-MIM includes PowerShell cmdlets to assist in establishing trust between the existing AD domains and the dedicated administrative forest in the bastion environment.
-After the bastion environment is deployed, and before any users or groups are converted to JIT, then the New-PAMTrust and New-PAMDomainConfiguration cmdlets will update the domain trust relationships and create artifacts needed for AD and MIM.
+MIM uses PowerShell cmdlets to establish trust between the existing AD domains and the dedicated administrative forest in the bastion environment.
+After the bastion environment is deployed, and before any users or groups are converted to JIT, then the `New-PAMTrust` and `New-PAMDomainConfiguration` cmdlets will update the domain trust relationships and create artifacts needed for AD and MIM.

 When the existing Active Directory topology changes, the `Test-PAMTrust`, `Test-PAMDomainConfiguration`, `Remove-PAMTrust` and `Remove-PAMDomainConfiguration` cmdlets can be used to update the trust relationships.

-#### Procedures for establishing trust for each forest
+### Establish trust for each forest

-The New-PAMTrust cmdlet must be run once for each existing forest.
+The `New-PAMTrust` cmdlet must be run once for each existing forest.
 It is invoked on the MIM Service computer in the administrative domain.
 The parameters to this command are the domain name of the top domain of the existing forest, and credential of an administrator of that domain.

 ```
 New-PAMTrust -SourceForest "contoso.local" -Credentials (get-credential)